 Reebok training shoes come in different forms for every type of workout imaginable.
 As a brand that promotes fitness lifestyle, they produce walking and general workout footgear that is inclusive, regardless of skill level, activity, or gender.
 Specialized footwear for CrossFit and weightlifting are also available.
 Read on to find out how to tell the different types of Reebok training shoes apart.

-- Workout shoes: These trainers are versatile and can be used for various types of fitness regimens, including strength training, studio aerobics, HIIT, short sprints and more.
-They have a thicker, heavier, and more rigid sole as heavy support is required during workouts.
-Their toebox is also more roomy to accommodate the toe spreading that happens naturally while exercising.
+Workout shoes from Reebok are created to be versatile and can be used for various types of fitness regimens, including strength training, studio aerobics, HIIT, short sprints and more.
+They have a thicker, heavier, and more rigid sole as these workouts require substantial support.
+Their toe box is also more roomy to accommodate the toe spreading that happens naturally while exercising.
 They also provide more ankle support to aid the lateral and forward movements.
 Some models have smooth areas on the outsole to allow for seamless twisting and turning during aerobics.

-- CrossFit shoes: As the official footwear for CrossFit, Reebok CrossFit shoes are made to support the speed-based movements and heavy weightlifting that the fitness regimen involves.
+As the official footwear for CrossFit, these shoes are made to support the speed-based movements and heavy weightlifting that the fitness regimen involves.
 They have a low heel-to-toe drop of around 4 mm to distribute the weight evenly across your foot and keep you more stable.
 The upper unit of Reebok CrossFit shoes is made of more durable materials than regular workout shoes as they need to resist a much higher level of abrasion.
 These trainers are also reinforced with rope guards which protects them from harsh rope climbing exercises.

 Now that you know the differences between the types of Reebok training shoes, below is a guide to help you find your perfect pair.